 The concept behind it is great as these containers are 100% steel so they're incredibly durable and able to be stacked on top of one another.
 Since they're so structurally sound it allows for an almost endless variety of floor plans.
 The containers can be cut and welded together to create traditional-style windows and doors.
 The exterior can be cladded, insulated and covered with stucco so you may never know that the framework of the house is in fact containers.

 One of the downsides of containers is that you have a hard time creating wide open spaces which have become very popular in new 'open concept' homes.
 Since the walls of the containers are an essential part of their structural integrity, you aren't able to cut too much of it away without significant reinforcements.

 As far as pricing goes, the key thing with container homes is that the containers themselves are relatively inexpensive so it's all about how you plan on configuring them and customizing the interior.
-Since the interiors must be created on-site you're looking at a cost point similar to panelized housing or modular housing however if you plan on doing extensive customization it can of course be higher.
+Since the interiors must be created on-site you're looking at a cost point similar to panelized housing, however, if you plan on doing extensive customization it can, of course, be higher.